bootcampdev/weather-dashboard/README.md

 ```
 - Ajax API calls, checking for success and failure of the call
 - Local storage for the last city search and display this city the next time the application is run
-- Dynamic addition to a clickable list, including adding the event listener to each addition
+- Dynamic addition to a clickable list, including adding the event listener to each list item
-- Uitilize icons from Flat Icon and specail math symbols from javascripter.com
+- Uitilize icons from Flat Icon and special math symbols from javascripter.com
-- Include bootstrap cards
+- Include the use of bootstrap cards
-- Color coded UV index presentation based on city index value
+- Color coded UV index presentation based on city UV index value
 ```

-Application direct link hosted by Github:
+Application Direct Link Hosted by Github:

 [weather-dashboard](https://bootcampdev.github.io/weather-dashboard/)